Bhanujit/Bhanujit/README.md

 - 💬 Ask me about React Redux
 - 📫 How to reach me: bhanujit70087@gmail.com
 - 😄 Pronouns: ...
-- ⚡ Fun fact: I love football and I am a big fan of Ronaldhino from brazil.
+- ⚡ Fun fact: I love to do activites like outdoor sports as well as mobile/computer gaming.
--->